 But I had fallen in love with a colleague from Bucharest and the story with Irina was beginning to lose its contours.
 But, again, tough luck.
-The colleague in question was determined to remain a virgin, at least a few more years.
+The colleague in question was determined to remain a virgin, at least for a few more years.
 We smooched like mad in the hallways of old houses, but my journal remained unblemished and, for God's sake, I was about to turn twenty-four!
 I began to write love poems, as a sort of compensation.
 A weak compensation.
 Despite my absolutely real love for my colleague, I would have slept with anyone, even an old crone.
 Especially considering that an old crone for me at the time was anyone over thirty.

-Thus my hopes were reborn when I ran into Irina again the following year, this time at a poetry recitation as part of the I Sing Romania festival.2 I saw her in the distance, among a group of people who were waiting in line at the entrance of Arizona, the legendary restaurant (in truth, a sordid dive).
+Thus my hopes were reborn when I ran into Irina again the following year, this time at a poetry recitation as part of the I Sing Romania festival.
+I saw her in the distance, among a group of people who were waiting in line at the entrance of Arizona, the legendary restaurant (in truth, a sordid dive).
 She saw me and came to greet me, staggering even more than before.
 Her hair was now short, falling in dull stripes along her cheeks.
 Each time I saw her again after a while, I was amazed at how ugly she was: thin dry lips, pug nose, skin dry as parchment . . .
 Except for the eyes: they displayed a live intelligence, a kind of romantic madness, an indifference toward everything around her.
 When she invited me to her place I immediately sensed the motion of the hormones in my abdominal zones: finally, good-bye childhood, this time nothing could go wrong!
 But something did go wrong.
 Because Adriana, Irina's sister, was back from Finland and we spent the entire miserable evening looking at voluminous photo albums of Finnish sunsets, Finnish firs, Finnish reindeer, Sibelius and Berzelius and Hellholelius and Fuckallius . . .
 Hours on end waiting for Adriana to leave and for the fun to begin, until I finally ended up leaving myself, furious and humiliated; and so, another year passed.
 My only consolation, a poor one at that, was that in one of the books I was reading then, The Genius and the Goddess, Aldous Huxley recounted how he had remained a virgin till the age of twenty-six!
 There you have it, it could always be worse!
 As for me, I swore it wouldn't take that long.
 Better death than dishonor.

 Today I think it would have been better to stick around in childhood a little longer.
 Because the miserable afternoon when I "became a man" is still one of the most painful and sordid memories of my life.
 Irina called to tell me she was in Bucharest, that she had established residence in Bucharest (how could that be?
 What happened to her job as a teacher in Transylvania?
-Had she obtained a retraction?3 And even if she had, what was she doing in Bucharest?), and wanted to meet me regarding something that was very important to her.
+Had she obtained a retraction—notoriously difficult unless one had connections?
+And even if she had, what was she doing in Bucharest?), and wanted to meet me regarding something that was very important to her.
 I rode the subway until I was sick of it, all the way to the Defenders of the Nation Plaza.
-I found the building, went up the stairs into the hellish stink of spilled garbage, opened the door to the one-room apartment that reeked of beef stew and kissed Irina, whose cheeks and hair also reeked of stew.
+I found the building, went up the stairs into the hellish stink of spilled garbage, opened the door to the one-room apartment that reeked of beef stew, and kissed Irina, whose cheeks and hair also reeked of stew.
 She was wearing a robe with little flowers.
 I didn't want to eat, just had to solve my problem.
 Her face was contorted into a femme fatale attitude.
 She put a towel on the bed and stretched out with her butt on it.
 I myself lay next to her.
 The big surprise, clearly one she had planned, was that she wore no panties underneath . . .
 After a bit of straining I was a man, but instead of the happiness and release I had imagined, I felt nothing but intense nausea at the reek of the stew, irritation at the fact that I finished almost the moment I started and disgust for everything about that afternoon, the ungraceful and reeking woman next to me, the one-room apartment with crooked walls, even the twilight sky sweating through the curtains over the windows.
 All I could think about was how to get the hell out of there and never lay eyes on Irina again.
 She had vanished into the bathroom for personal reasons and then returned into the room's ashen air with her large boobs, her excessive pubic hair (I had imagined women to be quite different), her muscular hips.
 She put on her robe and lit a cigarette.

 Here the tone of my story will change from scherzo-pathetic to grave and lugubrious, something sullen, morose.
 But that afternoon I didn't feel any such abrupt change.
 Evening fell, the penumbra became dense.
 If there was anything not quite right, like in a movie (I thought of it like that later on), it was what she told me then, still standing, with her cigarette burning between her fingers: "Mircea, I would like you to help me with . . . something.
 I don't know what to do."